uit-no-old/elixir-excelerate/reference-database.md

 ![Tier 1 Pipeline](img/ncbi-pipeline.jpg)

-**MarRef** (Tier 1) is updated when RefSeq is updated.
+**MarRef** (Tier 1) is updated when RefSeq??? (or Interpro???) is updated.
 It is manually curated, and we will create a new version with each new version of RefSeq.
-We will initially use the NCBI prokaryotic annotation pipeline.
+We will initially use the NCBI prokaryotic annotation pipeline???

 ![Tier 2](img/tier2.jpg)

 **MarDB** (Tier 2) is updated when one of the source data repositories is updated (ENA, Ensemble bacteria, Microbial Genomes Resources, and possibly more).
 We will initially manually curate the content due to possible lack of proper metadata for old experiments.
-Once the metadata content has been standardised we will automatically update the database.
-How ???
+Once the metadata content has been standardised we will automatically update the database with downloaded data.

 ![Tier 3](img/tier3.jpg)